desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/tiles/GROUPTYPE/TILEID/GROUPID/qso_qn-SPECTROGRAPH-TILEID-GROUPID.rst

-COEFFS               float32[10]       Coefficient of the fit for the new run of redrock SPECTYPE             char[10]          Spectral type of Redrock best fit template (e.g. GALAXY, QSO, STAR) Z_RR                 float32           Redshift collected from redrock file Z_QN                 float32           Redshift measured by QuasarNET IS_QSO_QN_NEW_RR     logical           Is the object detected QSO with quasarnp and a new redshift fit with prior is performed?
-C_LYA                float32           Confidence line for LYA, i.e. ~probability to be a QSO C_CIV                float32           Confidence line for CIV C_CIII               float32           Confidence line for CIII C_MgII               float32           Confidence line for MgII C_Hbeta              float32           Confidence line for Hbeta
-C_Halpha             float32           Confidence line for Halpha
-Z_LYA                float32           Redshift estimated by QuasarNET with LYA line Z_CIV                float32           Redshift estimated by QuasarNET with CIV line Z_CIII               float32           Redshift estimated by QuasarNET with CIII line Z_MgII               float32           Redshift estimated by QuasarNET with MgII line
+COEFFS               float32[10]       Coefficient of the fit for the new run of redrock SPECTYPE             char[10]          Spectral type of Redrock best fit template (e.g. GALAXY, QSO, STAR) Z_RR                 float32           Redshift collected from redrock file Z_QN                 float32           Redshift measured by QuasarNET using line with highest confidence IS_QSO_QN_NEW_RR     bool              QN identified as QSO at different redshift or classification than Redrock C_LYA                float32           Confidence for LyA line, i.e. ~probability to be a QSO C_CIV                float32           Confidence for CIV line C_CIII               float32           Confidence for CIII line C_MgII               float32           Confidence for MgII line C_Hbeta              float32           Confidence for Hbeta line C_Halpha             float32           Confidence for Halpha line Z_LYA                float32           Redshift estimated by QuasarNET with LyA line Z_CIV                float32           Redshift estimated by QuasarNET with CIV line Z_CIII               float32           Redshift estimated by QuasarNET with CIII line Z_MgII               float32           Redshift estimated by QuasarNET with MgII line